Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Preliminaries

 \subsection{Moduli theory}

-In this subsection, we review moduli theory for 4-manifolds with periodic ends.
+In this subsection, we review the moduli theory for 4-manifolds with periodic ends.
 The setting of gauge theory for such manifolds is developed by Taubes in \cite{T87}.
-All functional spaces appearing in this subsection are considered on $Z$, and therefore we sometimes drop $Z$ from our notation.
+All functional spaces appearing in this subsection are considered on the end-periodic $4$-manifold $Z$, introduced at the beginning of this section, and therefore we sometimes drop $Z$ from our notation.